oshi/oshi/FAQ.md

 with nearly all SIGAR functions.
 Key differences include:
  - **Additional DLL** SIGAR's implementation is primarily in native C, compiled separately for its supported operating systems.
 It therefore requires users to download an additional DLL specific to their operating system.
-This does have some advantages including faster native code routines, and availability of some native compiler intrinsics.
+This does have a few advantages for specific, targeted use cases, including faster native code routines, and availability of some native compiler intrinsics.
 In contrast, OSHI accesses native APIs using JNA, which does not require installation of any additional platform-specific DLLs.
- - **Platform Coverage** SIGAR (presently) supports a larger number of platforms, although some users have reported incompatibilities with recent architectures and Java versions.
-OSHI supports 99.5% of OS user share with support for Windows, Linux, macOS, FreeBSD, Solaris, and AIX (in progress).
- - **Corporate Development / Abandonment** SIGAR was developed commercially at Hyperic, later acquired by VMWare, who has abandoned the project.
+ - **Corporate Development / Abandonment** SIGAR was developed commercially at Hyperic to support monitoring of their HQ product.
+Hyperic's products were later acquired by VMWare, which has transitioned away from Hyperic products and have completely abandoned SIGAR.
 The [last release](https://github.com/hyperic/sigar/releases/tag/sigar-1.6.4) was in 2010 and the [last source commit](https://github.com/hyperic/sigar/commit/7a6aefc7fb315fc92445edcb902a787a6f0ddbd9) was in 2015.
 [Multiple independent forks](https://github.com/hyperic/sigar/issues/95) by existing users attempt to fix specific bugs/incompatibilities but none has emerged as a maintained/released fork.
 In contrast, OSHI's development has been entirely done by open source volunteers, and it is under active development as of 2020.
+ - **Support** SIGAR is completely unsupported by its authors, and there is no organized community support.
+OSHI is supported actively to fix bugs, respond to questions, and implement new features.

 Does OSHI work on Raspberry Pi hardware?
 ========